 Water Requirement: Water lightly twice a day, using a lawn sprinkler or water sprayer Sunlight Requirement: Grows well in direct sunlight, tolerates partial shade Mowing Need: Cut down to a height of 3/4 inch for promoting continued growth USDA Hardiness Zone: 4-9

-Since the weather in the South and Southwest is quite hot, you need to choose a warm-season turf that can tolerate the heat during the summer months and live on little water.
-Some varieties are grown explicitly for their drought-resisting ability while others are bred for their disease resistance or color.
+Since the weather in the Southern and Southwestern US is quite hot, with the states in these regions having considerable water-shortage problems, it is best to choose a heat-tolerant grass that can live on little water.
+The following options can be good for you if you live in states like Texas, California, New Mexico, Florida, Utah, etc. Some of these grasses are grown explicitly for their drought-resisting ability, while others are bred for their disease resistance or color.

 Lime-green or apple-green in color, the centipede grass is a slow-growing, low-maintenance variety.
 It can survive on sandy or acidic soil with limited nutrients.
 It remains green if the winter is mild, but sustains damage if the winter temperatures drop very low.
 Once they are established, apply a little amount of fertilizer in spring and late summer.

 Water Requirement: If the lawn appears dry during the summer months, water the soil to a depth of 1 inch the next morning Sunlight Requirement: Excels in partial shade or full sun Mowing Need: Occasionally cut them to maintain a height of 1.5-2 inches USDA Hardiness Zone: 4-9